developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/setconfig/index.md

 **IMPORTANT**:

-* **If a Profile is created without at least one Rule**, DataWedge creates a Rule with default values.
+* **If a Profile is created without at least one Rule**, DataWedge creates a "Rule0" with a single action to "SEND_REMAINING" data without modification.
-* **If values in a newly created Rule are missing or invalid**, DataWedge uses default values.
+* **If values in one or more newly created Rules are missing or invalid**, DataWedge uses default values.
-* **To update Actions in an existing Profile** using an intent, all Actions in the Profile must be included in the intent.
+* **To update one or more Actions in an existing Profile** using an intent, all Actions in the Profile must be included in the intent.

 ### ADF ACTIONS